EENCloud/api-docs/source/includes/_api_action.md

 ## Recording On
 <!--===================================================================-->

 Used to turn on recording for all cameras, cameras in a specific layout, or a single camera.
-The result of this to the affected cameras will be that all `'operating_hours'` schedules are removed, `'camera_on'` is set to 1 (on) and `'video_capture_mode'` is set to `'always'`
+The result of this to the affected cameras will be that all `'operating_hours'` schedules are removed, `'camera_on'` is set to 1 (on) and `'video_capture_mode'` is set to `'always'`.
+Has no effect on body worn cameras.

 > Request